puneeth-chinnam/Walmart_Sales_DataAnalysis/README.md

 **About Data**
 The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.
 This dataset contains sales transactions from a three different branches of Walmart, located in Mandalay, Yangon, and Naypyitaw.
 The data contains 17 columns and 1000 rows:

-Column	Description	Data Type
-**invoice_id**	Invoice of the sales made	VARCHAR(30) **branch**	Branch at which sales were made	VARCHAR(5) **city**	The location of the branch	VARCHAR(30) **customer_type**	The type of the customer	VARCHAR(30) **gender**	Gender of the customer making purchase	VARCHAR(10) product_line	Product line of the product solf	VARCHAR(100) unit_price	The price of each product	DECIMAL(10, 2) quantity	The amount of the product sold	INT
-VAT	The amount of tax on the purchase	FLOAT(6, 4) total	The total cost of the purchase	DECIMAL(10, 2) date	The date on which the purchase was made	DATE time	The time at which the purchase was made	TIMESTAMP payment_method	The total amount paid	DECIMAL(10, 2) cogs	Cost Of Goods sold	DECIMAL(10, 2) gross_margin_percentage	Gross margin percentage	FLOAT(11, 9) gross_income	Gross Income	DECIMAL(10, 2) rating	Rating	FLOAT(2, 1)
-Analysis List
+# Analysis List
-Product Analysis
-Conduct analysis on the data to understand the different product lines, the products lines performing best and the product lines that need to be improved.

-Sales Analysis
+**Product Analysis**
+This project will analyze Walmart's product data to identify top-selling items, underperforming product lines, and opportunities to optimize the company's merchandise mix.
+The goal is to understand which products drive the most sales and profits for Walmart so they can double down on winning categories while reevaluating slower-moving items.

+**Sales Analysis**
-This analysis aims to answer the question of the sales trends of product.
-The result of this can help use measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.
+By examining historical sales data across products, stores, seasons, and customer demographics, this analysis aims to uncover sales trends and patterns.
+The findings will be used to measure the effectiveness of current sales strategies and determine where changes may be needed to improve revenues.
+Sales analysis provides actionable insights to boost performance.

-Customer Analysis
-This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.
+**Customer Analysis**
+This portion of the project will focus on segmenting Walmart shoppers based on their purchase behaviors over time.
+The goal is to identify the most valuable customer groups, trends, and profitability levels.
+These customer insights can inform marketing and merchandising decisions to optimize satisfaction and loyalty across segments.

-Approach Used
+---Approach Used

-Data Wrangling: This is the first step where inspection of data is done to make sure NULL values and missing values are detected and data replacement methods are used to replace, missing or NULL values.
+**Data Wrangling:** This is the first step where data inspection is done to ensure NULL values and missing values are detected and data replacement methods are used to replace missing or NULL values.

 Build a database

-Create table and insert the data.
+A table is created, and the data is inserted.

-Select columns with null values in them.
-There are no null values in our database as in creating the tables, we set NOT NULL for each field, hence null values are filtered out.
+Columns with null values are selected.
+There are no null values in our database as in creating the tables, we set NOT NULL for each field; hence null values are filtered out.

-Feature Engineering: This will help use generate some new columns from existing ones.
+**Feature Engineering:** This will help us generate some new columns from existing ones.

-Add a new column named time_of_day to give insight of sales in the Morning, Afternoon and Evening.
-This will help answer the question on which part of the day most sales are made.
+A new column named time_of_day is added to give insight into Morning, Afternoon, and Evening sales.
+This will help answer the question of when most sales are made during the day.

-Add a new column named day_name that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
-This will help answer the question on which week of the day each branch is busiest.
+A new column named day_name is added that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
+This will help answer the question of which day of the week each branch is busiest.

-Add a new column named month_name that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
-Help determine which month of the year has the most sales and profit.
+A new column named month_name is added, containing the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
+This could help figure out which month of the year has the most sales and profit.

-Exploratory Data Analysis (EDA): Exploratory data analysis is done to answer the listed questions and aims of this project.
+**Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer this project's listed questions and aims.

 Conclusion: